Structure from Appearance: Topology with Shapes, without Points: Continuity

 Applications of this definition are in \emph{Examples 2a and 2b}.
-It is implied in the definition above that, when $f$ is continuous, the preimage of every open part in $OS'$ is an open part in $OS$ (a result analogous to topological spaces).
-As a lattice homomorphism, $f^*$ must preserve sums and products of any two open parts of $OS'$:
+It is implied in the above definition that when $f$ is continuous, the preimage of every open part in $OS'$ is an open part in $OS$ (a result analogous to topological spaces).
+As a lattice homomorphism, $f^*$ preserves sums and products of any two open parts of $OS'$: